 Below you can find a customized map that includes all the locations you’re going to visit on this Northern Italy road trip itinerary.
 I marked the different parts of the road trip with different colors so you can easily see which places you’re going to visit in each area.

 If you open up this post on your phone and you click on the bracket in the upper right corner of the map, it will automatically save this map to your Google Maps app so you can always have it with you.
 Super convenient, right?

 The Ultimate Northern Italy Road Trip Itinerary for 2 Weeks

 Milan (2 Days)

-Milan is the Italian equivalent to Paris with its hundreds of boutiques, splendid landmarks, and fashion-centric identity.
+Milan is the Italian equivalent of Paris with its hundreds of boutiques, splendid landmarks, and fashion-centric identity.
 The city was subject to devastation during World War II although fortunately the monuments such as the Duomo di Milan were salvaged and resurrected.